fluid-project/infusion-docs/src/documents/APIChangesFrom2_0To3_0.md

 ##### Model Paths

+A prefsEditor is configured with the [`fluid.remoteModelComponent`](RemoteModelAPI.md) grade.
+This adds a `local` and `remote` model path for managing model changes between the component and those stored elsewhere.
+Any model value that should be persisted must be relayed into the `local` model path.

 Any prefsEditor using the `fluid.prefs.arrowScrolling` grade, such as the one contained in `fluid.prefs.separatedPanel`, will contain the following new model paths.

 <table>